Pretz/Strutter/README.md

 view1.trailingAnchor |=| view2.leadingAnchor
 ```

-`Strutter` automatically activates constraints.
 The value of a `Strutter` expression is the created constraint, so it can be deactivated after creation if desired:
 ```swift
 let constraint = view1.trailingAnchor |=| view2.leadingAnchor
 constraint.active = false